Germany

 • Weißwürste - White sausages made from pork fat.
 This dish originates in Munich (German: München), and is traditionally eaten in a mid-morning meal known as "second breakfast" (German: Zweites Frühstück).

-Here are some recipe books and cook books for German food:
+Here are some recipe books and cookbooks for German food:

 Related Links: